jeonsun3629/AITrendFinder/README.md

 1. **Data Collection** 📥
    - Monitors selected influencers' posts on Twitter/X using the X API (Warning: the X API free plan is rate limited to only monitor 1 X account every 15 min)
-   - Monitors websites for new releases and news with Firecrawl's /extract
+   - Monitors websites for new releases and news with crawl4ai's intelligent LLM-powered crawling
-   - Runs on a scheduled basis using cron jobs
+   - Runs on a scheduled basis using cron jobs and GitHub Actions

 2. **AI Analysis** 🧠
-   - Processes collected content through Together AI
+   - Processes collected content through Together AI, DeepSeek, or OpenAI
-   - Identifies emerging trends, releases, and news.
+   - Identifies emerging trends, releases, and news
    - Analyzes sentiment and relevance

 3. **Notification System** 📢